castlegateit/cgit-wp-yoast-headings/README.md

 # Castlegate IT WP Yoast Headings #

+**This plugin is no longer maintained.
+The [SEO Headings](https://github.com/castlegateit/cgit-wp-yoast-headings) plugin is now recommended instead.**

+***

 Castlegate IT WP Yoast Headings is a WordPress plugin that provides functionality to output text retrieved from Yoast's generated title tag and converted into comma-and-space separated text.

 The preference order for the generated heading is: